 Star Chindy mixes in elements of both FTL and XCOM.
 You warp around the galaxy in your ship, the Star Chindy, in a hunt to take on and take out a big bad alien race that very nearly wiped out earth.
 You’ll maintain and upgrade your ship, and others you pick up along the way, and decide where to go and what risks are worth taking in your travels.

 You’ll take a squad on various away missions and engage the enemy in turn-based tactical warfare.
 The missions are a good challenge and get better and better as you train up your squad.
 The space-based combat is less interesting, however.
-It plays out in real time, rather than being turn based, and your weapons auto-fire on enemy ships in range.
-Your job is to frantically maneuver your ships to avoid enemy fire.
+It plays out in real time, rather than being turn-based, and your weapons auto-fire on enemy ships in range.
+Your job is to frantically manoeuvre your ships to avoid enemy fire.
 Luckily, the fun of the squad combat more than makes up for this and despite this odd dichotomy, Star Chindy is definitely worth a go for fans of XCOM.

 And that’s our list!
 If you want more games like XCOM on mobile, be sure to check out our list of the best mobile strategy games.